HarigovindV10/Algorithms/README.md

 # Algorithms

-A repo for all major alogrithms
+A repo for all major algorithms